 As your main line of defense against snow and wind, a quality snowboard jacket is a key piece of your kit.
 Designs fall into three basic categories: versatile and light shells, insulated models for a boost in warmth, and 3-in-1 jackets that include a zip-out midlayer.
-Prices also vary, ranging from budget-oriented models that sneak in around $200 to Gore-Tex-equipped technical pieces that cost $700 or more.
-Below we break down the best snowboard jackets for the 2024/25 season, which cover everything from resort and park favorites by popular brands like Burton and Quiksilver to uncompromising, premium designs for serious riders.
-For more background information, see our comparison table and buying advice below the picks.
-Of note: This article includes picks for both men and women, but we’ve also written a dedicated round-up on the best women's snowboard jackets
+Prices also vary, ranging from budget-oriented models that sneak in around $200 to technical, Gore-Tex-equipped pieces that cost $700 or more.
+Below we break down the best snowboard jackets for the 2025 season, which cover everything from resort and park favorites by popular brands like Burton and Quiksilver to uncompromising, premium designs for serious riders.
+For more background information, see our comparison tables and buying advice below the picks, along with details about our testing process.
+Of note: This article includes picks for both men and women, but we’ve also written dedicated round-ups of the best men's snowboard jackets and best women's snowboard jackets.

 Our Team's Snowboard Jacket Picks